MultiSafepay/docs/content/integrations/prestashop-1-6.md

 - Update Dutch translation-files.
 - Resized all payment logos.
 - Removed underscore in the name of all gift cards.
-- Adjust birthdate to correct layout for Klarna and Pay After Delivery.
+- Adjust birth date to correct layout for Klarna and Pay After Delivery.
-- Removed own order-confirmation.tpl and use PrestaShop default.
+- Removed own `order-confirmation.tpl` and use PrestaShop default.

 **Fixes**
 - Customer is now correct redirected to the order-confirmation page.
 - Check whether or not update order status failed sometimes.
-- Confirmation-form for PaySafecard was not loaded due to a misspelled filename.
+- Confirmation-form for Paysafecard was not loaded due to a misspelled filename.
 - When using the Connect gateway the button for 'All payment methods' was not available.
 - Shipping methods where selected based on language-code instead of country-code.
-- When using the CreditCard gateway the customer wasn't redirect to the correct payment-page.
+- When using the credit cards gateway the customer wasn't redirected to the correct payment page.
 - In exceptional cases no order was created due to an invalid security-key.
 - FastCheckout failed in updating the order status.
 - FastCheckout did not support Free shipping.